MicrosoftDocs/cpp-docs/docs/standard-library/file-clock-class.md

 ---
 description: "Learn more about: file_clock class"
 title: "fiie_clock class"
-ms.date: 08/16/2021
+ms.date: 08/19/2021
 f1_keywords: ["chrono/std::chrono::file_clock", "chrono/std::chrono::file_clock::now", "chrono/std::chrono::file_clock::to_utc", "chrono/std::chrono::file_clock::from_utc", "chrono/std::chrono::file_clock::is_steady Constant"]
 ---

 # file_clock class

 This clock is for working with file timestamps.
-It can represent the range and resolution of file times values in the file system.
+It can represent the range and resolution of file time values that can be expressed in the file system.

 ## Syntax